What is a healthy diet for pulmonary fibrosis?

 Oils and spreads

-Choose unsaturated oils and spreads and only in small amounts.
+Choose unsaturated oils and spreads in small amounts.

 Treats